VladYashin/RAG/README.md

 **What you can find inside?**
 - **Table Processing**: Techniques for processing of complex tables from the PDF documents.
 - **RAG Evaluation**: Approaches for evaluation of precision, recall, faithfulness, etc. of your RAG system.
-- **Query Extension**: Methodologies for enhanced retrieval (e.g., re-reanking, query extensions, etc.)
+- **Query Extension**: Methodologies for enhanced retrieval (e.g., re-ranking, query extensions, etc.)

 ### 1. [RAG Contextual Compression](1-rag-contextual-compression)
 Methods to compress context for RAG systems to improve performance and accuracy and minimize costs.

 **What you can find inside?**
-- **Context Summarization**: Techniques to provide only relevant information to retrievers
+- **Context Summarization**: Techniques to provide only relevant information to retrievers.
 - **Embedding Compression**: Reducing the size of embeddings while maintaining information.
 - **Cost Optimization**: How to make more with LLMs for less money?